-Corn snakes are more colorful than copperheads – they have several color variants but are typically redder in color as opposed to the copperhead’s copper-tan complexion.
+Corn snakes are more colorful than copperheads – they have several color variants but are typically redder in color than the copperhead’s copper-tan complexion.

-While copperheads have most of their hourglass shape on the sides of their body, corn snakes will have most of their thick “blotch” markings on the tops (or their back) of their body.
+While copperheads have most of their hourglass shape on the sides of their body, corn snakes will have most of their thick “blotch” or square-shaped markings on the tops (or in the center of their back) of their body.
+These blotches are the widest down the center of the back.
 Corn snakes also have a distinctive black-and-white “checkerboard” pattern on their bellies.

 Corn snakes have a smaller, narrower head that aligns with their slender body angle and size, different from the copperhead’s triangular head and thicker body width.
-It’s also important to note the corn snake’s round pupil that is a common characteristic of our nonvenomous snakes.
+It’s also important to note the corn snake’s round pupil, which is a common characteristic of our nonvenomous snakes.

 Northern Water Snake

 The pattern of the northern water snake is dark blotches that are narrow on the sides and wider towards the backbone.
-This differs from the copperhead’s pattern that is wider on the sides and narrower towards the backbone.
+This differs from the copperhead’s pattern, which is wider on the sides and narrower towards the backbone.

 Unlike copperheads, northern water snakes have round pupils, which, as stated previously, is a common characteristic of nonvenomous snakes.
 The northern water snake also has a narrower head compared to the copperhead’s “arrow-shaped” head since it lacks venom glands and fangs.